renewalsa-websites/craft-template/docs/configuration-and-setup.md

 | ✅ Yes | ❌ No | Environment Variables |
 | ❌ No | ❌ No | PHP Config, `.environment` file |

-As you can see, Enviornment Variables are often the best answer, but for non-sensitive values that stay the same between the enviornments, it can be best to commit these values to the repo via a `config/*.php` file. `.environment` can also be used to export environment variables at runtime, allowing you to "translate" platform.sh specific vars and dynamically set values.
+As you can see, environment Variables are often the best answer, but for non-sensitive values that stay the same between the environments, it can be best to commit these values to the repo via a `config/*.php` file. `.environment` can also be used to export environment variables at runtime, allowing you to "translate" platform.sh specific vars and dynamically set values.

 {:.warning}
 Do not commit API keys, security keys, or other sensitive information to the git repository